 Conclusion – corporate governance vs management

 Having excellency in both governance and management is a must for every organization to operate successfully.
-Governance is carried out by the board of governors who are responsible for oversight whereas management is responsible for carrying out the organization’s routine functions.
+Governance is carried out by the board of directors who are responsible for oversight whereas management is responsible for carrying out the organization’s routine functions.
 Management comes after the governing body and should ensure that they are following the policies and procedures formulated by the governing body.

-A well though out corporate governance and a hardworking management often translates into optimal outcomes in terms of profitability, sustainable growth and satisfied stakeholders.
+A well thought out corporate governance and a hardworking management often translates into optimal outcomes in terms of profitability, sustainable growth and satisfied stakeholders.
 In contrast, a negligence in governance and a poor management performance, or a lack of alignment between the two, cause disastrous consequences for the stakeholders as well as for the entity as a whole.